6 Best Cloud & Ghost Kitchen POS Systems (2023)

 GoTab POS website screen

-GoTab is a versatile and innovative restaurant POS and commerce platform founded in 2016 with a mission to improve the operation and service of restaurants through technology.
+GoTab, founded in 2016, is an adaptable and innovative restaurant POS and commerce platform specifically designed to enhance the operation and service of food service businesses through technology.

-GoTab works on virtually any web-enabled mobile device, meaning you can use your existing hardware and save costs.
+GoTab is compatible with almost any web-enabled mobile device, which allows you to utilize your existing hardware and save costs.

 GoTab stands out with potentially significant cost savings and flexibility through its transaction-based pricing model.